Digital Nomad Life in Vancouver, Canada

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Vancouver is to use online resources such as Craigslist, Kijiji, and PadMapper.
 These websites allow you to search for rental properties in Vancouver and surrounding areas.
 Additionally, you can also use local newspapers and real estate agents to find rental properties.
 It is also a good idea to attend open houses and viewings to get a better idea of the rental market in Vancouver.
-Finally, networking with friends and family who live in the area can be a great way to find out about potential rental properties," remarked one member in Vancouver.
+Finally, networking with friends and family who live in the area can be a great way to find out about potential rental properties," said one person in Vancouver.

 What do I need to know before moving to Vancouver?